A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Methods

+During the CV iterations, the model is trained on a train set $\bm{X}_\mathrm{train}$, and tested on a test set $\bm{X}_\mathrm{test}$.
+Instead of using all the extracted features to train and test the model, we use the top-$\nTopFeats$ selected when performing the feature exploration to avoid overfitting (see ``Feature Exploration'' described below).
+The performance of the model is measured by comparing the class predictions $\hat{\mathbf{y}}$ with the true labels $\mathbf{y}$.

-As described, high dimensional data such as ours, suffers from sensitivity to variance.
-One way to address this is through feature reduction.
-A rule of thumb is to use between $\sqrt{n}$ and $n$ features, depending on how correlated they are~\cite{hua2004optimal}.
-One way to reduce the feature space is dimensionality reduction.
-Instead, we use the given features directly, and discard less useful ones when training the predictive model.
-There are several possible approaches.
-A good one is to use statistical significance testing between each variable and the target class since these measures are familiar to scientists and fairly easy to interpret.
-Downsides are that multivariate correlations are ignored, and the ranking can fluctuate widely between CV iterations.
-Another popular but brute force approach is recursive feature elimination, where features are eliminated one at a time if their inclusion in the feature set doesn't improve the CV estimated performance.
-Problems with this approach are that it doesn't provide saliency scores or rankings that can be used for exploratory analysis, it may keep many features that only slightly improve the performance of the model by random chance, and the run time can be extreme.
+\textbf{1) Feature Exploration.} As described in \autoref{sec:CrossValidation}, learning from small-sample, high-dimensional data incurs a risk of false insight.
+The more features you have, the larger the chance that irrelevant noise patterns in the features correlate with the targets in a training set.
+One way to address this issue is through feature reduction.
+A rule of thumb is to use up to between $\sqrt{\nScans}$ and $\nScans$ features (note: $\nScans$ is the number of samples/scans), depending on how correlated they are~\cite{hua2004optimal}.
+Dimensionality reduction is one way to reduce the feature space.
+However, we use the given features as they are and discard less useful ones (i.e., feature selection) when training the model as these features are easier to interpret than ones produced by dimensionality reduction.
+One common feature selection method is to use statistical significance testing between each feature and the target class.
+These measures are familiar to scientists and relatively easy to interpret.
+The downsides are that multivariate correlations are ignored, and the feature ranking can fluctuate widely between CV iterations.
+Another popular method is recursive feature elimination, which eliminates one feature at a time if the inclusion of the feature in the prediction does not improve the performance.
+However, this approach may keep too many features when they slightly improve the performance of the model and the run time can be extreme.
+More importantly, it does not provide saliency measures.
+Our objectives require saliency measures---ideally stable ones.
+That is, the saliencies should not depend too much on fluctuations in the data.